 In their large sundae (you can choose from more than 60 flavors of ice cream) you get two heaping scoops, two wet toppings, one dry, whipped cream, and a cherry, all for just $5.95.
 I dare you to finish the whole thing, because it ends up being a tall order and much larger than it seems.
 Flavors are creative, with kinds such as chocolate pretzel and rainbow cookie (my most recent sampling), and more exotic like green tea.
 All I tried were delicious.
 Available toppings are an array of sundae standards.
 I could go on and on, but I would rather you just take my word for it and go taste for yourself.
 The product is creamy and fresh, and the chunks of whatever was added when they made it are large and plentiful enough that it makes a difference.

 Also, I have to mention that this place sells their own pizza.
 It might be an odd feature, but its actually a match made in calorie heaven.
 I only had it once, but it was pretty damn good.
 It won’t blow you away, but for $1.50, it was excellent.
 The crust is thin and well-cooked all around.
 The pizza counter is first when you walk in, so you are hit with a blast of cooking pizza, before you move down the line and get to where the ice cream is.
 You might as well make the afternoon of it and do both.
 There aren’t many places where you can get two quality slices of pizza and a large sundae and not hit $10.
 The inside is spacious with plenty of seating, and there are also outside tables if the weather is nice.
 This is a must-try.
-4 out of 5 stars.
+4 out of 5 stars (review #14).

-This review was previously posted here.
 What’s the Scoop? is located at 410 Main Street in Metuchen, New Jersey.